-myrec.com and join in on the fun.

-The Leone brothers have been com-

-Greta and Otis Melish celebrated their

-birthdays with cake and a barbeque.

-but Greta was thinking about Superstar as she was planning her first run.
+Julie McGuire cut her celebration cake at the Umbrella Bar.
+McGuire will soon achieve a life-changing achievement by being the first woman to hike and backcountry ski all the highest peaks in the Catskills.
+It's only during spring skiing at Killington that McGuire gets to see her friends as they all flock to Superstar to make turns together.
+In the K-1 parking lot, local kids Greta and Otis Melish celebrated their birthdays with cake and a barbeque, but Greta was thinking about Superstar as she was planning her first run.
 Eric Leone was just finishing a run with his brother, donning a bright Hawaiian shirt, when he shared, "Springtime is what Killington is all about.

-There is nowhere else where you can

-be yourself, express yourself, and ski

-vitz skied Killington with his boys, but a planned trip to New York and seeing a post on social media about a meetup at the Umbrella Bar brought him over to Superstar to meet new people and experience the magic of Killington at Springtime.
+There is nowhere else where you can be yourself, express yourself, and ski how you want."
+The Leone brothers have been coming to Killington since they were kids.
+It's been 33 years since Lee Abraovitz skied Killington with his boys, but a planned trip to New York and seeing a post on social media about a meetup at the Umbrella Bar brought him over to Superstar to meet new people and experience the magic of Killington at Springtime.
 "When I am here, it just feels like my extended family," Abramovitz said.

-That's the thing about Superstar: It brings out the best in everyone, wheth er you take turns, hit the bumps, or hang out on the deck.
+That's the thing about Superstar: It brings out the best in everyone, whether you take turns, hit the bumps, or hang out on the deck.
 Like bees make honey, Superstar makes magic.

-In the K-1 parking lot, local kids

-Eric Leone and his brother enjoy skiing.